 But at some point, we developed expectations, and as our children grew, no longer babies, they were supposed to meet them.
 This is especially true when the schooling years approach and with it, a heightening sense of competition and fear of being behind.
 Suddenly, it’s not enough that our kids are happy and well-fed, that their basic needs are met.
 Now it’s about getting them to perform and excel too.

 Not all stress is equal.
-We asked Dr. Vanessa von Auer, clinical psychologist at VA Psychology Center, to differentiate between good and bad stress.
+We asked Dr. Vanessa von Auer, a clinical psychologist at VA Psychology Center, to differentiate between good and bad stress.
 Beneficial stress, known as “eustress,” motivates children to be productive and accomplish tasks.
-“This type of stress is usually short-term and within a child’coping abilities,” she said.
+“This type of stress is usually short-term and within a child’s coping abilities,” she said.

 Unhealthy stress or “distress” can lead to increased anxiety, hopelessness, and decreased performance.
 According to Dr. von Auer, “This type of stress is perceived to be outside a child’s coping abilities or control, which is why many children then usually give up, shut down or act out, behaviourally or emotionally.”